-Private patient hospital cover is cover provided by an insurance policy issued by a registered fund for some or all hospital treatment provided in an Australian hospital or day hospital facility.
-However, if you take out an insurance policy for hospital cover after 24 May 2000 that contains an 'annual front-end deductible' amount or excess of more than \$500 in the case of a policy covering only one person, and more than \$1,000 for all other policies, you will not be considered to have private patient hospital cover.
-The same applies to an insurance policy for hospital cover with a high front-end deductible amount or excess taken out before 24 May 2000 that ceased to provide continuous cover after that date.
+Private patient hospital cover is cover provided by an insurance policy issued by a registered health insurer for some or all hospital treatment provided in an Australian hospital or day hospital facility.
+However, an insurance policy for hospital cover taken out after 24 May 2000 that has an 'annual front-end deductible' amount or excess of more than \$500 (in the case of a policy covering only one person) or more than \$1,000 (for all other policies) does not provide private patient hospital cover for MLS purposes.
+The same applies to an insurance policy for hospital cover with a high front-end deductible amount or excess that was taken out before 24 May 2000 and that ceased to provide continuous cover after that date.

 If you made a payment to cover a shortfall in the cost of hospital treatment, other than the excess agreed in your policy, this is not a front-end deductible amount or an excess.
-Your health fund may include details of the level of front-end deductible amount or excess that applied to your policy in the private health insurance statement that it sent you.
+Your health insurer may include details of the level of front-end deductible amount or excess that applied to your policy in the private health insurance statement that it sent you.

-Your health fund statement will indicate the maximum number of days that your policy may have provided an appropriate level of private patient hospital cover at A.
+The statement from your health insurer will indicate the maximum number of days that your policy may have provided an appropriate level of private patient hospital cover at A.

 Travel insurance is not private patient hospital cover for MLS purposes.
-Private patient hospital cover does not include cover provided by an overseas or unregistered fund.
+Private patient hospital cover does not include cover provided by an overseas or unreaistered fund or insurer.

-To find out if your health fund is a registered health fund, contact the Private Health Insurance Administration Council or visit their website at www.phiac.gov.au
+To find out if your health insurer is a registered health insurer, contact the Private Health Insurance Administration Council or visit their website at www.phiac.gov.au

-Ancillary cover is commonly known as 'extras'.
-Ancillary cover is not private patient hospital cover.
+General cover (formerly called ancillary cover) is commonly known as 'extras'.
+General cover is not private patient hospital cover.
 It covers items such as optical, dental, physiotherapy or chiropractic treatment.